intelligenceforgood/infra/environments/app/dev/README.md

 # Dev Environment Terraform Notes

-This folder composes reusable modules to stand up the prototype stack in the `i4g-dev` project.
+This folder composes reusable modules to stand up the core stack in the `i4g-dev` project.
 Key components currently wired in:

 - Core service accounts plus scoped IAM bindings for the shared application